Central African Rep.

 São Tomé and Príncipe

-The prize recognizes women scientists for their achievements in Biological Sciences.
+The award recognizes women scientists for their achievements in Biological Sciences.

 Fellows of TWAS are not eligible;